datawire/forge/docs/reference/canary.md

----
-layout: doc
-weight: 4
-title: "Canary deploys with Kubernetes"
+# Canary deploys with Kubernetes
-categories: reference
----

 People use the term canary deploys to refer to multiple related but different things.
 Anything from A/B testing UX features on users, to the practice of incrementally rolling out code changes in order to